sunmer/lightchain/README.md

 # lightchain
-A simple client-side blockchain POC
+A simple client-side blockchain POC which shows core concepts such as:
+* test
+* test